HaramChoi-askui/ios-simulator-automation/README.md

 ## Overview

-This article demonstrates how to use **askui Library** to automate web searching on iOS Simulator.
+This article demonstrates how to use **askui** to automate web searching on iOS Simulator.

 ⚠️Note that, for now, the method shown in this article is **only for iOS Simulator** running on **macOS**.

-In fact, **askui Library** has no official support for automation on iOS devices yet.
-But we can automate the iOS Simulator running on macOS, because **askui Library** performs the automation on the OS level, hence, we can possibly automate everything that is running within the operating system😎
+In fact, **askui** has no official support for automation on iOS devices yet.
+But we can automate the iOS Simulator running on macOS, because **askui** performs the automation on the OS level, hence, we can possibly automate everything that is running within the operating system😎

 Taking it into account, let's start by checking the requirements.